firecat53/dockerfiles/README.rst

-* An assorted collection of Dockerfiles.
+* An assorted collection of Dockerfiles, mostly designed for home server/lab use.
 Build/run instructions are in each subdirectory.
 Bold items are ones that I currently use.
 Others could potentially be out of date.

   - Ansible-base (base image to be able to provision via Ansible)
   - Btsync